- Use Case

-Our client is one of the leading insurance companies in Switzerland.
+Our client is a leading insurance company in Switzerland.
 The insurance company's BI & Analytics team is organized as an agile product team.
-The product members come from both IT and business.
-This combination of technical know-how with data and IT expertise is the basis on which the internal users and systems are supplied with data and information on a daily basis.
-The team is responsible for the company's central enterprise data warehouse and creates analytical data products with added value for business users.
-A working group for SSBI was established within the team in order to provide better support for the business, especially in matters relating to self-service BI (SSBI), and to promote the use of SSBI in general.
+The product team members come from both IT and the business side.
+This combination of specialist expertise with data and IT knowledge forms the basis on which internal users and systems are supplied with data & information on a daily basis.
+The team is responsible for the company's central Enterprise Data Warehouse and creates analytical data products with added value for specialist users.
+In order to better support the business, particularly with questions relating to self-service BI (SSBI), and to generally promote the use of SSBI, a working group for SSBI was established within the team.

 The project

-The aim of the project, which the BI & Analytics team carried out in collaboration with s-peers AG from 2022 to 2024, was to significantly increase both awareness of the SSBI services on offer and their use within the company.
-To this end, an internal marketing and communication strategy tailored to the needs of the insurer was developed and implemented to address the above-mentioned challenges.
+The aim of the project, which the BI & Analytics team carried out in collaboration with s-peers AG between 2022 and 2024, was to significantly increase both the awareness of the SSBI services offered and their use within the company.
+To this end, an internal marketing and communication strategy tailored to the insurer's needs was developed and implemented, which addressed the challenges mentioned above.

 The challenges

-Self-Service BI is a key component in putting the insurer's ambition to become a data-driven company into practice.
+Self-service BI is a key component in putting the insurer's ambition to become a data-driven company into practice.
 The SSBI working group recognized early on that it is not enough to simply provide users with the appropriate tools and access to the data relevant to them.
-Rather, additional communication and marketing measures are needed to lower access barriers and increase user acceptance.
-In concrete terms, this means, among other things
+Rather, it also requires additional communication and marketing measures to lower barriers to entry and increase user acceptance.
+Specifically, this includes:

-1. the Development and expansion of data skillsto enable employees to carry out complex data analyses independently and interpret the results correctly.
+1. The development and expansion of data competence to enable employees to independently carry out even complex data analyses and correctly interpret the results.

-2. the Support with tool selection and trainingto ensure that the most suitable tool is used for the task at hand and that it can be used competently.
+2. Support with tool selection and training to ensure that the most suitable tool is used for the respective task and that it can be used competently.

-3. the Building a communityto enable and promote exchange between groups with
+3. Building a community to enable and promote exchange between groups with

 different requirements (e.g. consumers and authors) and backgrounds (e.g. business and IT).

-The marketing and communication strategy implemented with the help of s-peers AG communication strategy implemented with the help of s-peers AG has given an enormous boost to user acceptance of self-service BI.
-By the different needs of our users in detail and deriving four descriptive personas from them, we were able to plan and implement appropriate target group-oriented measures, which as a result increased awareness of the services offered and significantly increased the number of users and their usage intensity on our SSBI platform. significantly increased the number of users and their intensity of use on our SSBI platform.
+The marketing and communication strategy implemented with the help of s-peers AG has given the user acceptance of self-service BI a tremendous boost.
+By gathering detailed information about the different needs of our users and deriving four clear personas from this, we were able to plan and implement corresponding target group-oriented measures.
+As a result, the awareness of the services offered has increased, and the number of users and their intensity of use on our SSBI platform have increased significantly.

 Solution

-The team formulated an inspiring vision (see Fig. 1): "We create the most active SSBI community by connecting our colleagues and enabling them to work with data."
-This vision was communicated via various channels and kept visually present, e.g. through posters in the offices.
+The team formulated an inspiring vision (see Fig. 1): "We create the most active SSBI community by connecting our colleagues with each other and enabling them to work with data."
+This vision was communicated through various channels and kept visually present, e.g. through posters in the offices.

-Four personas (see Fig. 2) were defined through extensive interviews and analyses in order to better understand the different needs and challenges of users.
-These personas helped to develop customized communication and training approaches.
+Through extensive interviews and analyses, four personas (see Fig. 2) were defined to better understand the different needs and challenges of the users.
+These personas helped to develop tailored communication and training approaches.

 Conclusion

-SSBI success story: Growth, commitment and outlook to 2025:
+SSBI Success Story: Growth, Engagement, and Outlook to 2025:

-• The number of SSBI users has increased.
-The intensity of use on the SAP Analytics Cloud (SAC) SSBI platform has increased significantly and there are more active SSBI users and a third more authors in the SAC (see Fig. 4).
+- The number of SSBI users has increased.
+The intensity of use on the SSBI platform SAP Analytics Cloud (SAC) has increased significantly, and there are more active SSBI users and a third more authors in SAC (see Fig. 4).

-• An SSBI community has emerged and grown significantly.
-Over 200 participants have taken part in the SSBI events.
+- An SSBI Community has emerged and grown significantly.
+Over 200 participants have attended the SSBI events.

-• The BI & Analytics team has become better known internally.
-This is reflected, among other things, in the significant increase in the number of visitors to the team's internal SharePoint page (see Fig. 4).
+- The BI & Analytics Team has gained internal recognition.
+This is reflected, among other things, in the significantly increased visitor numbers to the team's internal SharePoint page (see Fig. 4).

-• In general, it can be said that the needs of business users are better understood by IT and vice versa.
+- In general, it can be said that the needs of the specialist users are better understood by IT and vice versa.

-• Expansion of community activities in the area of data literacy.
+- Expansion of community activities in the area of data competence.

-• Transfer standard marketing activities to regular operations.
+- Transfer standard marketing activities into regular operations.

-• Further increase business involvement through more intensive cooperation with the controller community.
+- Further increase business involvement through more intensive collaboration with the controller community.

 Published by: